MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/n9cgpJN.png" height="100%" width="100%"/>
 </p>

-I decided to navigate into the `Geese` directory using two different ways: an <ins>absolute path</ins> and a <ins>relative path</ins>.
-To summarize, a relative path is a path that only works relative to your current directory, while an absolute path works regardless of what your current directory is.
-I started with an absolute path by using the command `cd ~/Desktop/Farm/Coop/Geese`, then navigated back to the `Chickens` folder and then back again to the `Geese` folder using relative paths; the `cd ../Geese` command took me up one folder to the `Coop` directory and then down into the `Geese` folder.
+I practiced both absolute and relative paths for this step.
+First, I used the absolute path `cd ~/Desktop/Farm/Coop/Geese`.
+I then returned to the `Chickens` directory and navigated back to `Geese` using the relative path `cd ../Geese`.

+An absolute path identifies a location from a fixed starting point, while a relative path describes a location in relation to the current working directory.
+In `cd ../Geese`, `..` moves up one level from `Chickens` to `Coop`, and `Geese` then moves down into the neighboring directory.

 <br />
 <br />